The Role of Toxic Shame in Addiction and Alcoholism

 If you recognize any of these beliefs in yourself, you may be struggling with shame that’s toxic to your treatment.
 If you’re serious about getting help and overcoming the effects of drug addiction for good, it’s best to identify toxic shame in your life so that it may be addressed throughout treatment.
 This way, you can combat the negative effects of this type of shame.
 And, work toward developing healthy thought patterns that can successfully motivate your recovery efforts.
 Furthermore, so you can steer clear from the ways that toxic shame may negatively contribute to your treatment.

 How Toxic Shame Contributes to Addiction

-Many people who struggle with substance abuse problems and addiction have experience trauma or long-term patterns of dysfunction in their lives.
+Many people who struggle with substance abuse problems and addiction have experienced trauma or long-term patterns of dysfunction in their lives.
 Trauma and difficulties in the environment while growing up can cause some people to use drugs and alcohol to cope with their emotions.
-These two things can also cause toxic shame, which feeds addiction.
+These two things can also cause toxic shame, which feeds an addiction.
 Toxic shame contributes to addiction because it causes people to develop skewed images of themselves that further motivate them to seek comfort in substances.
 Toxic shame can: